2022 Lehigh Mountain Hawks football team: Monmouth

-The Mountain Hawks suffered a 35-7 rout in week five against the Monmouth Hawks.
-With seven of their starters injured, Lehigh started by forceing a three-and-out on the first drive, followed by a six play, 20-yard drive of its own, setting the Mountain Hawks up for a 40-yard field goal attempt, which was missed.
+The Mountain Hawks suffered a 35–7 rout in week five against the Monmouth Hawks.
+With seven of their starters injured, Lehigh started by forcing a three-and-out on the first drive, followed by a six play, 20-yard drive of its own, setting the Mountain Hawks up for a 40-yard field goal attempt, which was missed.
 After Monmouth scored, the second Mountain Hawks drive saw a 53-yard run from Gaige Garcia, which ended in a fumble, turnover, and eventual Hawks touchdown.
 Dante Perri finished the half 7-13 for just 60 yards, getting sacked three times and was replaced by Brayten Silbor.
 Silbor's opening drive was promising, going 30 yards before fumbling resulting in another Monmouth touchdown.
 The Mountain Hawks finally got in the endzone on a one-yard rush by Garcia at the end of the third quarter.
 Silbor finished 10-22 for 139 yards but Monmouth finished with 485 yards of offense, while holding Lehigh to just 299 yards.